Workplace rehabilitation is a specific service to assist you to stay in, or return to, suitable work.

 Injured workers, employers or treating medical practitioners can initiate a referral to a workplace rehabilitation provider.

-A referral may be completed on the Workplace Rehabilitation Referral Form available on the Workers forms page or may be made on your First or Progress Certificate of Capacity.
+A referral may be completed on the Workplace Rehabilitation Referral Form, or may be made on your First or Progress Certificate of Capacity.

 You have the right to choose